Comcast to buy DreamWorks Animation for $3.8 billion

 DreamWorks Animation was advised by boutique investment bank Centerview Partners Holdings LLC, which Reuters first reported on Wednesday, and legal adviser Cravath, Swaine & Moore LLP.
 Comcast's legal adviser was Davis Polk & Wardwell LLP and the company did not list a financial adviser.

-(Additional reporting by Malathi Nayak in New York and Lisa Richwine in Los Angeles, Supantha Mukherjee in Bengaluru)
+(Additional reporting by Malathi Nayak in New York and Lisa Richwine in Los Angeles, Supantha Mukherjee in Bengaluru; Editing by Saumyadeb Chakrabarty and Meredith Mazzilli)